xPand4B/Gameshow/README.md

 ## Workflow
 1. Create new Game
-    - Enter username and PIN
+    - [x] Enter user-name.
-    - Click "Create new Game" button
+    - [x] Click "Create new Game" button.
-    - Check if gamemaster already exists.
+    - [x] Check if a game exists with the user-name as GameMaster.
 Create new one if not.
-    - Check if gamemaster has a running game.
-Crate new one if not.
+    - [ ] Login user with the entered username.
-    - Return GameResource as response.
+    - [ ] Return GameResource as response.
-    - Set game store.
-    - Redirect to game menu
+    - [ ] Redirect to game-menu.
 2. Game-Menu
+    - [ ] Logout user the there is still something in the cache.
-    - Ask for username
+    - [x] Ask for username if accessing via invite-link.
+    - [x] Login user with the entered username.
-    - Check if lobby is full
+    - [ ] Check if lobby is full.
-    - Send event that a user has joined
+    - [x] Send an event that a user has joined.
-    - Subscribe to lobby updates
+    - [x] Subscribe to lobby updates.